elsampsa/valkka-examples/docs/_build/html/_sources/lesson_4.rst.txt

 Number (1) works at the cpp side.
 (2) Is a separate multiprocess running OpenCV-based analysis.
 (3) Is a common Yolo object detector for all the clients.

+For an example of a more serious multiprocessing project, please take a look `here <https://github.com/elsampsa/valkka-examples/tree/master/example_projects/basic>`_.